lishiyo/twincore-prototype/memory-bank/v0/systemPatterns.md

         *   `PreferenceService`: Logic for interpreting preferences from retrieved data.
         *   `KnowledgeExtractionService`: (Phase 9) Calls external LLM API to extract structured information (topics, preferences, etc.) from text.
 Parses the result.
     *   **Extensibility:** Add new service methods for new features.
 If logic gets complex, split services further.
 Uses Dependency Injection (FastAPI `Depends`).
+    *   **Important:** Do NOT use global singleton instances for services that depend on event loops (e.g., services using Neo4j connections).
+Create fresh instances for each request using FastAPI's dependency injection system.

 3.  **Data Access Layer (`dal/`)**
     *   **Technology:** Python modules using specific DB clients (`qdrant-client`, `neo4j`, `sqlalchemy` or `psycopg2` for Postgres).